element-hq/oidc-playground/README.md

 OpenID Connect project playground environment
 =
-We have created a platground environment for you to try out the latest developments in the OIDC project.
+We have created a playground environment for you to try out the latest developments in the OIDC project.

 As a recap, a key goal of the project is to allow Matrix Homeservers to delegate auth to a separate server (using the OIDC standard) which would replace the current auth system built into the Homeserver.